 Special Schools – revitalise your signing skills

 In an SEN setting, you may already be doing lots of signing but our sessions can often help revitalise your signing approach by giving staff new ideas of how to employ the signs in songs and stories.
 Our sessions in SEN schools have a similar format to our mainstream sessions by incorporating keywords, topics, stories and songs but the focus is usually with smaller groups of learners across the day alongside their support staff.
 We have a vast repertoire of songs ranging from nursery rhymes through to pop songs & show tunes – so we can provide sessions for all your learners from early years through to college.
 In SEN settings we can also adapt to bring additional sensory props to suit the needs of the learners involved in each group.
 Our multi-sensory approach is the perfect vehicle for learners of all abilities to practise their signing and enjoy making music together.

 Want to book a visit?

-If you are interested in Singing Hands coming to your school to run a session with your children and staff, please contact us (using the button below) and let us know your requirements.
+If you are interested in Singing Hands coming to your school to run a session with your children and staff, please contact us (using the red ‘contact us’ button below) and let us know your requirements.
 If you are looking for bespoke online sessions and/or for F2F or online staff training or Makaton training for your staff only, please contact the team in the office and they will be able to help with your enquiry.